Cluff-Dallen/Crypto-Vitals/README.md

 # Crypto Vitals
 Senior project currently in the works.
-This will be updated as it progresses.
+This will be updated as progress is made.

 www.crypto-vitals.com